KikimorMay/FSL-TCBR/README.md

 #### Step1.
 We provide the extracted feature in the file  ./checkpoints/miniImagenet/WideResNet28_10_S2M2_R/.
-If it is unusable, the reviewers can refer to  <https://drive.google.com/open?id=1JtA7p3sDPksvBmOsJuR4EHw9zRHnKurj>   provided by the authors of  S2M2_R and download the miniImagenet.tar.gz
+If it is unusable, please refer to  <https://drive.google.com/open?id=1JtA7p3sDPksvBmOsJuR4EHw9zRHnKurj>   provided by the authors of S2M2_R and download the miniImagenet.tar.gz